-It is estimated that about 40% of patients with a prolapsing mitral valve experience these symptoms, which stems from an imbalance of the autonomic nervous system.
+It is estimated that about 40% of patients with a prolapsing mitral valve experience such symptoms, which stem from an imbalance of the autonomic nervous system.
 How MVP and dysautonomia are linked, however, is not well understood.

 Many experts believe that the presence of both conditions is coincidental and that pressures by desperate dysautonomic patients for a diagnosis on wide scale have lead doctors to perform scores of tests and naturally discover more incidences of mitral valve prolapse.
 Regardless of how the two are linked, most professionals now describe MVP and dysautonomia as separate conditions.

 What is dysautononomia?

-Dysautonomia is a medical term used to describe dysfunction, imbalance, or disease of the autonomic nervous system.
-It is commonly referred to as autonomic dysfunction.
+Dysautonomia is a medical term that describes dysfunction, imbalance, or disease of the autonomic nervous system.

-The autonomic nervous system is divided in two; it consists of the sympathetic system and the parasympathetic system, which control a number of vital functions within the human body.
-That includes blood pressure, heart rate, and perspiration, as well as digestion and vision.
-When the autonomic nervous system is imbalanced for some reason, symptoms can and usually do occur.
+The autonomic nervous system is divided in two; it consists of the sympathetic system and the parasympathetic system, which control a number of vital functions inside the body.
+These functions includes blood pressure and heart rate regulation, and as well as perspiration, digestion, and vision.
+When the autonomic nervous system is imbalanced, symptoms can and usually do occur.

-The symptoms of autonomic dysfunction can be erratic and severe, having a major impact on a person’s quality of life.
-In severe cases, patients may be left disabled and unable to function normally.
+Symptoms of autonomic dysfunction can be erratic and severe.
+They can have a major impact on a person’s quality of life.
+In severe cases, patients may even be left disabled and unable to function normally.
 This could explain the pressing need by patients in the past for a diagnosis.

 What are the symptoms of dysautonomia?

 Dysautonomia has many symptoms.
 The most common dysautonomia symptoms are heart palpitations (irregular/skipped/rapid heartbeats), fatigue, and abnormal chest pains, headaches, breathing difficulties (especially with exertion), anxiety, panic attacks, and depression.

 Less common symptoms of the disorder include nausea, difficulty sleeping or concentrating, and memory problems, along with intestinal problems like diarrhea, constipation, or delayed emptying.
 Acid reflux, urination difficulties, and shakiness are other known symptoms of dysautonomia.